-(a) to (f): Education being a concurrent list subject, Educational Institutions are managed by both Central and State Government.
+(a) to (e) : Education being a concurrent list subject, Educational Institutions are managed by both Central and State Government.
 Majority of the Educational Institutions in the country falls in the purview of the State / UT Government.
+Data of suicide cases of students of all these institutions across the country are not maintained by Ministry of Education.
 National Crime Record Bureau (NCRB) collects data on suicides from police recorded suicide cases.
 Details of the number of suicides of students in 2022 is available in the Accidental Death & Suicide in India (ADSI) 2022 report of the NCRB which is accessible at https://ncrb.gov.in/uploads/nationalcrimerecordsbureau/custom/adsiyearwise2022/1701611156012A DSI2022Publication2022.pdf